 Refrigerators should be no larger than 5 cubic feet and draw no more than 1.5 running amps.

 All electrical cooking and heat producing appliances are prohibited.
-These appliances include but are not limited to hot plates, hot oil fryers, popcorn makers, space heaters, sun lamps, toasters, toaster-ovens, Scentsies, other appliances with open heating coils, George Foreman grills and other skillet style or other hot plate style items.
+These appliances include but are not limited to air fryers, Crock Pots, hot plates, hot oil fryers, popcorn makers, rice cookers, space heaters, sun lamps, toasters, toaster-ovens, other appliances with open heating coils, George Foreman grills and other skillet style or other hot plate style items.

 In the interest of fire prevention, electrical outlets must not be overloaded.

 Soliciting is not permitted in the residence halls.
 Students should ask salespersons to leave the building if they are approached.
-If they refuse, call the Office of Residential Life & Housing, Resident Assistant, Residence Hall Director, or Missouri Western Police.
+If they refuse, call the Office of Housing and Residence Life, or Missouri Western State University Police.

 You must get approval by the Center for Student Involvement to post flyers.
 Information can only be posted in designated areas approved by the University.

-All residence halls have opposite gender visitation hours of 10 a.m. to midnight, Sunday through Thursday; and 10 a.m. to 3 a.m; Friday and Saturday.
-All guests must be checked in after midnight regardless of the day.
-Only overnight guests of the same gender are allowed except in Griffon Hall.
-Roommates must consent to all guests and overnight same gender visitors.
+All residence halls have visitation hours of 10 a.m. to midnight, Sunday through Thursday; and 10 a.m. to 2 a.m; Friday and Saturday.
+Roommates must consent to all guests and visitors.